galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 2. GraphQL Server
 3. Front end application

-The full code-base you can find here: https://github.com/galexandrade/heroes-graphql
+The full code-base you can find [here](https://github.com/galexandrade/heroes-graphql).
+Feel free to clone it and play with it!

 ## REST API Server

-I have decided to use NodeJS with [hapi](https://hapi.dev/) to build our Rest API Server.
+I have decided to use NodeJS with [hapi](https://hapi.dev) to build our Rest API Server.
 You can use whatever language you are more familiar with.

-Let's build the same endpoints I have mentioned beforehand:
+Before following the [hapi start guide](https://hapi.dev/tutorials/gettingstarted/?lang=en_US) inside the folder `rest-api-server` I have created an `index.js` to configure the routes:

 ```javascript
 //index.jsconst init = async () => {